Singular Perturbations of Nonlocal HJB Equations in Multiscale Stochastic Control: Introduction.

+This work is organized as follows.
+We begin in Section 2 by stating the main theorems and introducing the underlying assumptions, which encompass regularity and dissipativity conditions on the drift coefficients $b$ and $c$, and hypotheses on the terminal function $g$ and running cost $L$.
+The convergence of viscosity solutions for the singularly perturbed HJB equations is then analyzed in Section 3 using the perturbed test function method.
+Section 4 shifts to a probabilistic perspective, where the strong averaging principle for system \eqref{slo0} is established, and the convergence of the value functions is proven via techniques from the Poisson equation.
+We conclude with general remarks in Section 5.
+Supplementary material is included in the appendices: a proof of Lemma \ref{LiouP} is provided in Appendix A, while a heuristic derivation based on the dynamic programming principle is presented in Appendix B.

-To end the introduction, we list the notations that will be used frequently in the sequel.
-The letter $C$ denotes a positive constant whose value may change from one line to another.
-The notation $C_p$ is used to emphasize that the constant depends only on a parameter $p$, while $C(\cdots)$ is used for the case that there is more than one parameter.
-We use $\otimes$, $\langle \cdot, \cdot \rangle $, and $|\cdot|$ to denote the tensor product, inner product and norm in Euclidean space, respectively.
-We also use $\nabla$ to denote the gradient operator in Euclidean space.
-For any positive integer $k,l$ and probability measure $\mu$, we introduce the following function spaces:
+We conclude this section with a summary of frequently used notations.
+The letter $C$ denotes a generic positive constant whose value may change from line to line.
+We write $C(p)$ indicate dependence on a parameter $p$.
+Define the parameter set

+and denote the constant by $ C(\mathcal{P})$ for clarity.
+We use $\otimes$, $\langle \cdot, \cdot \rangle $, and $|\cdot|$ to denote the tensor product, inner product, and norm in Euclidean space, respectively.
+The gradient operator in Euclidean space is denoted by $\nabla$.
+For positive integers $k,l$ and a probability measure $\mu$, we define the function spaces: